 In particular, specializing $s = w = 1/2$ and $F = \E_0$ the minimal parabolic Eisenstein series with trivial spectral parameters whose Hecke eigenvalues are the ternary divisor function $\tau_3(n)$, we obtain a reciprocity formula for the twisted fourth moment

 In addition to its aesthetic features linking arithmetic data on different congruence quotients of the upper half plane, this formula is useful for applications, because we can trade the level of the forms for the twisting Hecke eigenvalue.
 We will demonstrate this is in the next subsection.
 We also mention that such a formula is implicit in the work of K\i ral and Young \cite{KY}, although in a coarser and less conceptual form.
 After having stated the main result in Theorem \ref{thm1} below, we will also discuss other versions of reciprocity of central $L$-values. \\

-We proceed to describe the precise formula.
-For the rest of the paper let $q, \ell$ be two coprime positive integers, $s, w$ two complex numbers with positive real part, and $F$ a cuspidal or non-cuspidal automorphic form for the group ${\rm SL}_3(\Bbb{Z})$ with Fourier coefficients $A(n_1, n_2)$.
+For the rest of the paper let $q, \ell$ be two positive integers, $s, w$ two complex numbers with positive real part, and $F$ a cuspidal or non-cuspidal automorphic form for the group ${\rm SL}_3(\Bbb{Z})$ with Fourier coefficients $A(n_1, n_2)$.
 We need to (a) parametrize the spectrum of level $q$ and identify suitable test functions on the various components, (b) define correction factors at the ramified primes $p \mid q\ell$, and (c) add additional ``main terms''.